Impressionism

 Have You Ever Heard About Scottish Impressionists?
 Here Are the Glasgow Boys

 The Glasgow Boys were a group of Scottish Impressionists who placed the city of Glasgow on the artistic scene in the last third of the 19th century.
-Their avant-garde style rejuvenated the Scottish pictorial panorama and brought Impressionism to Scotland.
-Their innovative pictorial tendencies and the distancing from Academicism were groundbreaking and revolutionary at the time, bringing the modern painting to Scotland.
-The most prominent figures of the group were James Guthrie (1859-1930) and John Lavery (1856-1941).
+Their work brought Impressionism to Scotland and rejuvenated the country’s pictorial panorama.
+The innovative pictorial tendencies of the Glasgow Boys and the distancing from Academicism were revolutionary at the time.
+James Guthrie and John Lavery were the most prominent figures of the group.

 Scottish Impressionists, John Lavery, The Glasgow Exhibition, 1888, Tate Modern, London, UK.

-As it is widely known, Impressionism may be one of the most influential, recognizable and loved artistic movements, despite its harsh beginnings and its initial detractors.
-When we talk about Impressionism, we all think about colorful sunrises, dancing ballerinas, beautiful landscapes executed en plein air, and of course water lilies.
-Great artists like Edgar Degas, Édouard Manet, Claude Monet, Camille Pissarro or Auguste Renoir stood out in this movement truly creating masterpieces, having the support and admiration of famous writers such as Emile Zola and Stéphane Mallarmé.
+As it is widely known, Impressionism may be one of the most influential, recognizable, and loved artistic movements, despite its harsh beginnings and its initial detractors.
+When we talk about Impressionism, we all think about colorful sunrises, dancing ballerinas, beautiful landscapes executed en plein air, and, of course, water lilies.
+Great artists of the movement like Edgar Degas, Édouard Manet, Claude Monet, Pierre-Auguste Renoir, and Berthe Morisot created some of the most iconic masterpieces, earning the support and admiration of famous writers such as Émile Zola and Stéphane Mallarmé.

 But what do all these great artists have in common?
 They were all French.
-This is why we tend to relate Impressionism with France.
-Even though French Impressionists might be the highlights of Impressionism; let me tell you a secret: the truth is that there’s much more of this magnificent style beyond France’s borders!
+This is why we tend to relate Impressionism with France and Paris in particular.
+Even though French Impressionists might be the most famous ones, the truth is that there’s much more of this magnificent style beyond France’s borders!
 Have you ever heard about the Scottish Impressionists?
-Let’s discover them together on this exciting journey to Scotland!

 Scottish Impressionists, James Guthrie, The Careenage, Bridgetown, Barbados, McLean Museum and Art Gallery, Inverclyde, Scotland.

 The Glasgow Boys were a group of about 20 painters from different backgrounds who were united by ties of friendship.
-They were all based in Glasgow, where they lived, shared studios, painted and, of course, exchanged artistic ideas.
-In fact, they didn’t have a common statement or manifesto, but they were all interested in overcoming pictorial Academicism and managed to oppose the guidelines set up at that time by the Royal Scottish Academy.
+They all lived in Glasgow, where they shared studios, painted and, of course, exchanged artistic ideas.
+They didn’t have a common statement or manifesto, but they were all interested in overcoming Academicism and managed to oppose the guidelines set by the Royal Scottish Academy at the time.
+At the beginning, the Glasgow Boys were inspired by French and Dutch Realism.
+In particular, they were deeply influenced by the French Naturalist painter Jules Bastien-Lepage.

-By the late 1880s, the Glasgow Boys began to develop a style close to Impressionism, bringing this avant-garde style to Scotland.
-Thus, these Scottish Impressionists stood out for their great use of color, pattern, and texture in their paintings.
-As well as other European Impressionists of their time, the members of the group were inspired by Japanese art and included in their artworks the flattened forms of Japanese prints.
-They also represented a change because of their interest in everyday characters, such as rural people, and daily life topics.
+By the late 1880s, the Glasgow Boys began to develop their impressionist style.
+The Scottish Impressionists stood out for their great use of color, pattern, and texture in their paintings.
+Similar to other European Impressionists of their time, they were inspired by Japanese art and included the flattened forms of Japanese prints in their artworks.
+Their interest in prosaic and everyday topics, such as life in the country, was also seen as a change.

 Scottish Impressionists, John Lavery, Edward Arthur Walton with his fiancée Helen Law (Hokusai and the Butterfly), 1889, National Galleries of Scotland, Edinburgh, Scotland.

-The Glasgow Boys also counted on and enjoyed the support of important collectors and art dealers, who acted as patrons and also stimulated the innovative and nonconformist spirit of artists such as Alexander Reid.
-This dealer, who personally knew painters such as Vincent van Gogh and Paul Gauguin, financed and supported the Glasgow Boys.
-They also brought works by the French Impressionists, the Hague School, and Barbizon painters to Glasgow, inspiring the young Scottish artists and opening up new horizons in the artistic field.
+The Scottish Impressionists also enjoyed the support of important collectors and art dealers, who acted as patrons and stimulated the artistic experiments and nonconformist spirit of artists.
+For instance, Alexander Reid, who personally knew painters such as Vincent van Gogh and Paul Gauguin, financed and supported the Glasgow Boys.
+The art patrons brought works by the French Impressionists, the Hague School, and Barbizon painters to Glasgow, inspiring the young Scottish artists and opening up new horizons in the artistic field.

 Scottish Impressionists, James Guthrie, In the Orchard, 1886, National Gallery of Scotland, Edinburgh, Scotland.

-As to John Lavery, he was Irish by birth but he settled in Glasgow after having contemplated Guthrie’s works.
+John Lavery was Irish by birth, but he settled in Glasgow after having contemplated Guthrie’s works.
 He studied in London and Paris but returned to Glasgow in 1885.
-Besides Guthrie, Lavery took as his model the precursor of Impressionism, Édouard Manet.
-At the beginning of his career as a painter, John Lavery made a name for himself as a portraitist of high society.
+Besides Guthrie, he was heavily inspired by Édouard Manet.
+At the beginning of his career as a painter, Lavery made a name for himself as a portraitist of high society.
 He also painted genre subjects, contemporary scenes such as the Glasgow International Festival of 1888, and landscapes.
-He pursued the en plein air style and in his artworks he emphasized color and brushstroke, thus opposing traditional forms of painting.
-As well as many other impressionists, Lavery focused particularly on capturing human figures in movement in the open air.
+In his paintings, he emphasized color and brushstroke.
+Like many other impressionists, Lavery focused particularly on capturing human figures in movement in the open air.

 Scottish Impressionists, John Lavery, Paisley Lawn Tennis Club, Paisley Art Institute Collection, held by Paisley Museum and Art Galleries, Paisley, Scotland.